 Photo Courtesy of Brian Clebowicz

 Built in 1945, here in Los Angeles, CA, the S.S.
 Lane Victory served with distinction during World War II, The Korean War, and the Vietnam War as well as in times of peace as part of the merchant fleet.
-After years of deterioration in mothballs, it took countless hours of restoration to put her back into her original condition by volunteers of the United States Merchant Marine Veterans of World War II.
-A nationally recognized historic landmark, the S.S.
-Lane Victory now serves as a living museum and memorial to the service and sacrifices of all Merchant Marine sailors and Navy Armed Guardsmen.
+After years of deterioration in mothballs, it took countless months of restoration to put her back into her original condition by volunteers of the United States Merchant Marine Veterans of World War II (the organization who maintains her today).
+Now a nationally recognized historic landmark, the S.S.
+Lane Victory serves as a living museum and memorial to the service and sacrifices of all Merchant Marine sailors and Navy Armed Guardsmen.

 !!!ATTENTION ALL CREW!!!

 The Board Elections are upon us!
 You may not vote unless your dues are current!
 If there

 is any question in your mind, concerning the status of your dues, please email us and ask.

 When you email us be sure your give us your full name (your email address is not a name we know).